-121 This is a replay of the day's reports sent to the reporting parties in a message compliant with ISO XML Schema auth.052).
+135 This is a replay of the day's reports sent to the reporting parties in a message compliant with ISO XML Schema auth.052).

-transaction has been terminated, as such changes are not permitted.
-Note that ESMA wish to see changes or corrections that have not been submitted within their reporting deadlines to be sent as back-dated reports that will appear only in the Daily Activity Report.
+maturity date) or where the transaction has been terminated after a termination report has been received by the trade repository, as such changes are not permitted.
+Note that ESMA wish to see changes or corrections that have not been submitted within their reporting deadlines to be sent as back-dated reports that will appear only in the Daily or Trading Activity Report.

-However, if it is necessary to amend the Trade State Report of a transaction, the Guidelines specify a different procedure for back-dated reports.
-The parties are required to send a MODI, COLU or CORR report to the trade repository with the Event Date reported as being within the current reporting window, in other words, today's date or the previous business day (para.83(b)).
+However, if it is necessary to amend the Trade State Report of a transaction, the Guidelines specify a different procedure for back dated reports.
+The parties are required to send a MODI, COLU or CORR report to the trade repository with the Event Date reported as being within the current reporting window, in other words, today's date or the previous business day (para.83(b)). following a back-dated MODI, ESMA requires (see Question 6 of ESMA's Q&A of 28 January 2021) that the reporting parties also submit a MODI report updating the latest Trade State Report, which means the Event Date of that report must be the same as the reporting date (see Guidelines para.83(b)).
+136 This MODI report should include the latest data for the transaction.
 For example, if a repo is modified with effect from Wednesday, the modification should be reported on Thursday.
-If it is not reported until Friday and the modification persists until then, the backdated MODI report must include field 2.3 = Friday in order for the modification to be incorporated into the Trade State Report of the transaction for that Event Date.
+If it is not reported until Friday and the modification persists until then, the back-dated MODI report must include field 2.3 = Friday in order for the modification to be incorporated into the Trade State Report of the transaction for that Event Date.
 Note that this approach breaches the RTS on transaction reporting by violating the definition of field 2.3 but the Guidelines should be given precedence in order to ensure a workable procedure.